codebash10010/Solution/Yt-Command.md

 # 🎥 yt-dlp Full Guide (Windows | macOS | Linux)

+📺 Also, check out my YouTube channel for more tutorials: Codebash YouTube

 yt-dlp is a powerful open-source tool for downloading videos and audio from YouTube and many other sites.\
 This guide provides **detailed setup and usage instructions** for **Windows, macOS, and Linux**.